 Uganda.
 VPNs are allowed in Uganda.
 However, the government is increasingly encouraging people not to use VPNs.
 In 2021, after the national elections in Uganda, approximately 100 VPNs and various social media and chat apps were blocked by the government.

 United Arab Emirates.
 In the UAE, VPNs are not restricted.
-However, there are specific laws to address VPN usage.
+However, there are specific laws that address VPN usage.
 For instance, companies and institutions are allowed to use VPNs without restrictions.
 However, they are considered illegal when used for activities like watching pornography, Internet harassment, cyberbullying, and cyber attacks.

 Venezuela: The Venezuelan government has a history of blocking social media and chat sites, including Facebook and WhatsApp, and has recently threatened to increase restrictions.
 Although VPNs are legal in the country, they sometimes get blocked, as several popular ones were blocked in August 2020 by ISPs.